I Don't Find My Husband Sexually Attractive. Is My Marriage Over?

 Frame your concerns as non-judgmentally as possible and begin the conversation by restating your love and commitment to your husband.
 It may be helpful to reframe your concern as something gentle.
 For example, if you're no longer attracted to your husband because he gained weight, you might say that you are concerned about his health overall, not just his appearance.

-The most important thing to do is to be gentle in your communication.
+The most important thing is to be gentle in your communication.
 Fighting, insults, and unkind behaviors will not help him, or you rebuild the attraction you once felt.
-If you feel that you cannot communicate openly and honestly with your husband, that issue needs to be addressed before you can find him attractive.
+If you believe that you cannot communicate openly and honestly with your husband, that issue needs to be addressed before you can find him attractive.
 If there are serious concerns with intimacy, communication, or empathy, you should consider seeking the help of a therapist to assist you and your husband.

 Marriage behaviors that increase attraction